Cold chain: Technologies

 The integrity of a modern cold chain is maintained by a suite of interconnected technologies that provide real-time monitoring, data logging, and operational control.
-These systems are a key part of Fleet digitalization and are essential for ensuring product safety, regulatory compliance, and operational efficiency.
+These systems are a key part of fleet digitalization and are essential for ensuring product safety, regulatory compliance, and operational efficiency.
 The development of advanced frameworks for temperature monitoring, leveraging IoT platforms, has become a key area of innovation in logistics.

-Fleet Telematics and Remote Monitoring
+Fleet telematics and remote monitoring

 Refrigerated trucks, railcars, and reefer containers are typically equipped with advanced fleet telematics systems.
-A Telematic control unit installed in the vehicle or container serves as the central hub for data collection.
+A telematic control unit installed in the vehicle or container serves as the central hub for data collection.
 Unlike standard systems, these units often interface directly with the refrigeration unit's microprocessor, allowing for two-way communication.
 This enables dispatchers and fleet managers to not only receive data but also remotely adjust settings, such as the temperature setpoint.

 The specialized telemetry data transmitted in real-time is crucial for cold chain oversight.
 This includes: